What’s the difference between a concrete workshop pit and a steel prefabricated pit?

 Concrete Workshop Pit:

-• On-Site Construction: A concrete pit requires on-site formation, a process that consumes a considerable amount of time.
-The construction involves pouring the floor slab, forming or blocking up the side walls, and pouring concrete into them.
+• On-Site Construction: A concrete pit requires on-site form work, a process that consumes a considerable amount of time.
+The construction involves pouring the floor slab, forming or blocking up the side walls, and additional concrete and finishing work.

 • Engineered Slab Overhang: Due to the pit’s width (around 1400mm) and the opening (950mm), an engineered concrete slab is necessary to overhang the pit edge.